-In March 2019, we initiated dosing in a Phase 1 clinical trial of ARV-110.
-Our Phase 1 trial is designed as an open label, dose-escalation study of ARV-110 in approximately 28 to 60 men with mCRPC whose disease has progressed on at least two prior systemic therapies, one of which must have been enzalutamide or abiraterone.
-The Phase 1 trial is designed to primarily investigate the safety and tolerability of ARV-110.
-Secondary endpoints include characterization of ARV-110's pharmacokinetic profile and preliminary assessment of biochemical and clinical activity based on evaluation of PSA levels, and radiographic measurement of evaluable lesions.
-The anti-tumor effects of ARV-110 in measurable lesions will be assessed using Response Evaluation Criteria in Solid Tumors, or RECIST, a standardized set of rules for response assessment based on tumor shrinkage which is widely used in oncology clinical trials.
+In 2019, we initiated dosing in a Phase 1 clinical trial of bavdegalutamide.
+Our Phase 1 trial is designed as an open label, dose-escalation study of bavdegalutamide in men with mCRPC whose disease has progressed on at least two prior systemic therapies, one of which must have been enzalutamide or abiraterone.
+The Phase 1 trial is designed to primarily investigate the safety and tolerability of bavdegalutamide.
+Secondary endpoints include characterization of bavdegalutamide's pharmacokinetic profile and preliminary assessment of biochemical and clinical activity based on evaluation of PSA levels, and radiographic measurement of evaluable lesions.
+The anti-tumor effects of bavdegalutamide in measurable lesions will be assessed using Response Evaluation Criteria in Solid Tumors, or RECIST, a standardized set of rules for response assessment based on tumor shrinkage which is widely used in oncology clinical trials.
 We also will evaluate exploratory markers of disease burden, such as circulating tumor cell enumeration, as exploratory endpoints of the trial.
-The dose escalation portion of the trial is enrolling patients at four study centers in the United States.
-The protocol provided for a starting dose of 35 mg/day, administered orally.
-Up to a total of 20 patients (inclusive of patients previously enrolled at a given dose level) may be added to a previously studied dose escalation cohort once that dose has been deemed safe for further development.
-Eligible patients include those who have received at least two prior approved therapies for castrateresistant prostate cancer (at least one of which must be abiraterone or enzalutamide).